-Liability-matching investments These are assets which have similar characteristics to a pension scheme's liabilities.
-For example, they produce income that broadly matches the scheme's expected benefit payments.
+Liability-matching investments These are assets which have similar characteristics to a pension scheme's liabilities, for example they produce income that broadly matches the scheme's expected benefit payments.
 Pensions Increase (Review) Orders (PIRO) Standard pension increases apply to APS pensions.
 These increases are set out in the Government's yearly Pensions Increase (Review) Orders (PIRO).
 The orders broadly reflect the increase in the Consumer Price Index (CPI), but the Secretary of State decides how the orders are measured and this may change from time to time.
-Real assets Physical assets that have a value attached to them, such as infrastructure and commodities.
 Responsible investment An investment strategy and practice which considers both financial returns and environmental, social and governance (ESG) factors.
-RPI reform In November 2020, the UK Government announced that it intended to amend the Retail Price Index (RPI) measure of inflation to align it with the Consumer Price Index, including owner occupiers' housing costs (CPIH).
-This change is expected take place from 2030.
-Scheme actuary A professional adviser who advises us on the Scheme's ability to meet its long- term and short-term liabilities.
-The actuary calculates what needs to be paid into the Scheme by BA and current BA employees who are in the Scheme.
-Solvency position The actuary estimates how much an insurance company would charge to take over responsibility for paying all of a pension scheme's benefits, for example, if the Scheme was wound up (ended).
+RPI reform In November 2020, the UK Statistics Authority announced that it intends to amend the Retail Price Index (RPI) measure of inflation to align it with the Consumer Price Index, including owner occupiers' housing costs (CPIH).
+This change is expected to take place from 2030.
+Scheme actuary A professional adviser who advises us on the Scheme's ability to meet its long-term and short-term liabilities.
+The Scheme Actuary calculates what needs to be paid into the Scheme by BA and current BA employees who are in the Scheme.
+Solvency position The Scheme Actuary estimates how much an insurance company would charge to take over responsibility for paying all of a pension scheme's benefits, for example, if the Scheme was wound up (ended).
 Comparing this estimate with the value of the Scheme's assets gives the solvency position.
 Statement of investment principles (SIP) A document which sets out the investment principles that govern decisions about a pension scheme's investments.
 We must prepare the SIP under the Pensions Act 1995.
 A copy of the SIP is available on the 'Scheme documents' page of our website.
 Surplus The difference between the value of a pension scheme's assets and its liabilities, if the value of the assets is higher than its liabilities.
 Technical provisions A method of calculating the Scheme's liabilities which uses assumptions we have agreed with BA.
 By law, these assumptions must be cautious.